-It seems that Elon Musk is in trouble as Ricardo Escobar, brother of Pablo Escobar, the infamous criminal mastermind, has “vowed to take down” the tech visionary for stealing the concept of a flamethrower.
+It seems that Elon Musk is in trouble as Roberto Escobar, brother of Pablo Escobar, the infamous criminal mastermind, has “vowed to take down” the tech visionary for stealing the concept of a flamethrower.
 In an interview with The Telegraph, the 72-year-old alleged that Musk had ripped off the design after one of his engineers visited the Escobar compound in 2017.
 The idea supposedly started from stories of how the two brothers kept themselves warm by burning mountains of cash.

 Elon Musk’s the Boring Company started selling the flamethrower in 2018 and according to the website more than 20,000 devices have been purchased to date.
-Musk's flamethrower costs $500 dollars, while the price tag for Ricardo Escobar's model is $249.
+Musk's flamethrower costs $500 dollars, while the price tag for Roberto Escobar's model is $249.

 Escobar said he plans to file a $100 million suit against Musk in the near future and he doesn’t intend to stop there.
 According to Escobar he will do his best to make sure "Musk loses his stronghold in Tesla".
 Tesla and Musk have not commented on the issue.